kevzettler/gigdig/README.md

 GigDig
 ====

-A node.js cli tool to recursivlly crawl a disk and find directorys that take up gigs of space.
+A command line tool to recursively crawl a disk and find directories that take up gigs of space.
 Helpful for finding stray directories that use up a lot of your hard drive.
-Spawns tons of `du` child processes.
-Probably horribly inefficent but gets the job done.

-Instalation
+Installation
 ====
 requires [node.js and npm](http://nodejs.org/#download)